-The system provides a critical component for FHA's risk management strategy by allowing for predictive analysis to be performed on lending institutions based on observed trends in the number of defaults and claims over time, among geographic areas, and across product types.
-Neighborhood Watch also allows for analysis to be carried out on the nature of the delinquencies that are reported to FHA by its servicers, the period of the mortgage lifecycle in which those delinquencies took place and the success rate of loss mitigation actions in bringing mortgagors current.
-Both of these capabilities better position FHA to manage current and future risk to its insurance funds by providing the means for evaluating the causes for delinquencies and for assisting lenders develop effective remedies/improved origination and underwriting practices, thereby preventing unnecessary foreclosures and costly conveyance claim payments.
+Neighborhood Watch provides a critical component for FHA's risk management strategy by allowing for predictive analysis to be performed on lending institutions based on observed trends in the number of defaults and claims over time, among geographic areas, and across product types.
+Neighborhood Watch also allows for analysis to be carried out on the nature of the delinquencies that are reported to FHA by its servicers, the period of the mortgage lifecycle in which those delinquencies took place, and the success rate of loss mitigation actions in bringing borrowers current.

-The Neighborhood Watch system has an extensive Help feature.
+Neighborhood Watch has an extensive Help feature.
 Please review the help menu before attempting to operate the system.

 There are two ways to access Neighborhood Watch.
 First, through the Public Site, which provides general information accessible by anyone in the general public.
 It does not provide access to loan-level data.
-And second, you can access the lender view through FHA Connection or by clicking the following link, Lenders View.
-Because this option provides access to granular data at a loan level, access to this option is limited to employees of the querying institution and requires a user ID and password issued by HUD.
+Second, you can access the lender view through FHA Connection or by clicking the following link, Neighborhood Watch Lender View.
+Because this option provides access to granular data at a loan level, access to this option is limited to employees of the querying lending institution and requires an FHA Connection user ID and password.